Accessibility

 Feedback and contact information

-If you notice any accessibility issues on the website, please send feedback to us, i.e. the site administrator, Sampo plc's Group Communications, by e-mail: info@sampo.fi.
+If you notice any accessibility issues on the website, please send feedback to us, i.e. the site administrator, Sampo plc's Communications, by e-mail: info@sampo.fi.
 It may take us up to 14 days to reply.